Lindsey Robinson

 Lindsey Robinson (born 1980) is an English football referee.
-In 2011, she was one of five referees in the northeastern region of England refereeing matches in the men's Northern Football League Division 2.

 Robinson began playing football as a youth and later played for Sunderland and Newcastle United.
 She earned a degree in sport and exercise development from the University of Sunderland.

 In 2018, she was selected to referee the 2018 FA Women's Cup Final.
 She was an assistant referee at the 2014 and 2016 Finals.